microsoft/MRDL_Unity_PeriodicTable/README.md

 This repo is where Microsoft's Windows Mixed Reality Design team publishes sample apps and experiments.
 Find out details on https://developer.microsoft.com/en-us/windows/mixed-reality/periodic_table_of_the_elements

 # Periodic Table of the Elements
 Periodic Table of the Elements is an open-source sample app from Microsoft's Mixed Reality Design Labs.
+It demonstrates how to use [Mixed Reality Toolkit(MRTK)](https://github.com/Microsoft/MixedRealityToolkit-Unity)'s input system and building blocks to create an app experience for HoloLens and Immersive headsets.
+With this project, you can learn following topics:
+- Use MixedRealityCamera and input system for HoloLens gesture input and Immersive headset's motion controller input
-With this project, you can learn how to layout an array of objects in 3D space with various surface types using [Object Collection](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit-Examples/UX/Readme/README_ObjectCollection.md).
-Also learn how to create objects that respond to the standard inputs from HoloLens and Immersive headset's motion controllers, using  [Interactable Object](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit-Examples/UX/Readme/README_InteractableObjectExample.md).
+- Layout an array of objects in 3D space with various surface types using MRTK's [Object Collection](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit-Examples/UX/Readme/README_ObjectCollection.md).
+- Create objects that respond to the standard inputs using MRTK's [Interactable Object](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit-Examples/UX/Readme/README_InteractableObjectExample.md).

 You can use this project's components to create your own mixed reality app experiences.

 <img src="https://github.com/Microsoft/MRDesignLabs_Unity_PeriodicTable/blob/master/External/ReadMeImages/PeriodicTable_Hero.jpg" alt="Periodic Table of the Elements">